typohnebild/numpy-vs-mir/README.md

 We also compared the performance of the solvers in the different versions.
-Since the multigrid algorithm uses the solver only on relative small problems, we also used problems up to a size of 1280&times;1280.
+Since the multigrid algorithm uses the solver only on relative small problems, we also used problems up to a size of 1280 &times; 1280.
-We generated 20 problems from size 5&times;5 to 100&times;100  by increasing the problem size by 5 in each step.
+We generated 20 problems from size 16 &times; 16 to 320 &times; 320 by increasing the problem size by 16 in each step.
-From problem size 128&times;128 to 1280&times;1280 we increased the step size to 128.
+From problem size 384 &times; 384 to 1280 &times; 1280 we increased the step size to 64.
 The number of iterations was fixed to 5000 for each problem size.